 - Choosing a Primary Care Physician, PCP, or Medical Home that is in the DHMC Network. - Following all of the rules in this member handbook. - Getting an approval from your PCP before you see a Specialist.
 See "Getting an approval or referral to see a specialist". - Following the rules of the DHMC appeal and complaint process. - Calling the Denver Health Appointment Center to change your PCP. - Paying for any health care that you get without referral from your PCP.
-Emergency or urgent care servicesorWrap-Around benefits are not included in this. - Paying for any services that are not covered by DHMC or Health First Colorado. - Telling DHMC about any other health plan you have other than Health First Colorado. - Calling the Appointment Center 24 hours before your visit date when you need to cancel your visit. - Telling us your new address when you move.
+Emergency or urgent care services or Wrap-Around benefits are not included in this. - Paying for any services that are not covered by DHMC or Health First Colorado. - Telling DHMC about any other health plan you have other than Health First Colorado. - Calling the Appointment Center 24 hours before your appointment date if you need to cancel your appointment.